curl/everything-curl/curl-comm.md

 to e-mail individual team members about development issues, questions, debugging or whatever.

-In this day, mailing lists may be considered sort of the old style of communication—no fancy web forums or similar.
+In this day, mailing lists may be considered the old style of communication — no fancy web forums or similar.
 Using a mailing list is therefore becoming an art that is not practised everywhere and may be a bit strange and unusual to you.
 But fear not.
 It is just about sending emails to an address that then sends that e-mail out to all the subscribers.
 Our mailing lists have at most a few thousand subscribers.
 If you are mailing for the first time, it might be good to read a few old mails first to get to learn the culture and what's considered good practice.

 The mailing lists and the bug tracker have changed hosting providers a few times and there are reasons to suspect it might happen again in the future.
 It